jraska/Dagger-Codelab/README.md

 `AnalyticsLibrary` here is simulating a library we don't own and therefore we cannot just add `@Inject` annotation to its constructor.
 Instead we need to create `@dagger.Module`.

 ## Task 3: Adding a module
 We have already prepared class `AnalyticsModule`.
-To make it a module, we need to add `@Module` annotation to its declaration:
+To make it a Dagger module, we need to add `@Module` annotation to its declaration:
 ```
 @Module
 object AnalyticsModule { // AnalyticsModule.kt
 ```
-`AnalyticsComponent` needs to be instructed to consider this module to its graph.
+`AnalyticsComponent` needs to be instructed to consider this module in its graph.
 Annotation `@dagger.Component` has a `dependencies` property. where we can list all our classes, which happen to be a module.

 ```
 @Component(modules = [AnalyticsModule::class])